This article covers:

 In an object with assessment results, you can click the icon to view that student’s assessment attempt.

-From inside the assignment, open the hub.
-You will notice a circle with a ‘plus’ icon next to the student names.
+To grade assignments from The Hub, open up The Hub from within the assignment's page.
+You will notice a circle with a "+" icon next to the student names.
 Click inside the circle to add a score for the assignment.
 You will also see the comment box for that student expand under the student’s name.
 Enter the amount of points into the circle.
 Once you enter the points, the circle will change color and an arrow icon will appear.
 This means that the score has been saved, but still needs to be published for the student to see.

 You can click the arrow to publish just that grade to the student, or you can click the button on the top of the roster to publish all unpublished grades at once.